Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 Mental practice and yoga are both great for stroke recovery because they help rewire the brain.

 This doesn’t mean that everyone will recover quickly after stroke through yoga.
-It’s likely that Isabelle sustained a mild or moderate stroke, resulting in secondary effects that were faster to remedy than others.
+Isabelle likely sustained a mild or moderate stroke, resulting in secondary effects that were faster to remedy than others.

 Yoga is just one of many rehabilitation methods that you can use to boost recovery from stroke.